Karl-Ryan0/PrototypeLevel/Readme.md

 * The football area proved to take longer than intended so the amount of initial balls was changed from four to nine.
 * Several users stated that the platform section was too long and challenging, so some platforms were slowed down, there is now a checkpoint, and the player will teleport either to this checkpoint or to the start if fell out of the level, as opposed to dying.
 * There is a very easy bypass for the platform section - jump on the wall and then onto the switch.
 The wall was moved further away to make this impossible.
+* This only resolved half the issue, the player could just stay on the wall and leave the area.
+This was fixed by adding walls that appear when the player approaches, letting them think that they have broken the game.

 ### Future Changes
-* The walls still allow the player to bypass the platform area.
-This won't update the objective manager and will cause a softlock.
+* ~~The walls still allow the player to bypass the platform area.
+This won't update the objective manager and will cause a softlock.~~

+### Bugs Encountered
+* The BP_Enemo is a child of BP_Friendo and will drop a health pickup when encountered.
+* The Ammo pickup will allow the Reserve Ammo to go above 90.

 ## Works Referenced
 * https://mammothclub.com/